AlgorithmicPolicyIndex/ChatPlays/readme.md

 # Work Load / Plans
- - Major Plan
-	- YOUTUBE SUPPORT
+ - TWITCH
-		- Has client to work (Needs to be added)
-		- Look into chat function to make sure it works across both Twitch and YouTube platforms.
-		- Change how the app shows YouTube Messages, as it is focused on Twitch.
-(Use different classes for Twitch and YouTube Messages)
  	- Channel Point reward to start for viewers (I'm not affiliated, so that's hard to test)
+ - YOUTUBE
+	- Check to see about removing the pull of ALL previous YouTube messages when restarting ChatPlays in the middle of streaming.
+ - OVERALL
 	- Helldivers Controls
- - Electron App
- 	- Pop-ups - Followers and the like ?
  	- Github file for game controls
 		- Fix the controls JSON
  	- Add BunJS internal function support
+ - Electron App
+	- Pop-ups - Followers and the like ?
+ 	- THEMES
  		- Comes default with WinXP! which has a feature missing, but will be added later when I feel like dealing with CSS again.

 ### Running
 > **!** You'll need to edit any thing to match your package manager, I personally use [Bun](https://bun.sh) **!**